white-lab/protocols/protocols/proximity_ligation_assay/PLA_Conjugation.md

      anti-rabbit MINUS oligo).
 Proximity probes with the same type of oligonucleotide (eg. both having oligonucleotide type PLUS) cannot be used together.
-8. Incubate the oligonucleotide-modified antibody mixture overnight at 4 °C.
+8. Incubate the oligonucleotide-modified antibody mixture overnight at 4°C.
 9. Buffer exchange the oligo-conjugated antibodies with the Amicon filters to reduce the amount of unreacted oligos.
-    1. Add sample to pre-wet filter (see step 1b), place in collection tube and spin 6 minutes at 14,000 rpm (4 °C).
+    1. Add sample to pre-wet filter (see step 1b), place in collection tube and spin 6 minutes at 14,000 rpm (4°C).
-    2. Add 70 μL conjugation buffer to the sample place in collection tube and spin 8 minutes at 14,000 rpm (4 °C).
+    2. Add 70 μL conjugation buffer to the sample place in collection tube and spin 8 minutes at 14,000 rpm (4°C).
 REPEAT.
-    3. Invert filter in new collection tube and spin 2 minutes at 1,200 rpm (4 °C) to recover... top up to 50 μL final volume with conjugation buffer if necessary.
+    3. Invert filter in new collection tube and spin 2 minutes at 1,200 rpm (4°C) to recover... top up to 50 μL final volume with conjugation buffer if necessary.
-10. Store secondary proximity probes at 4 °C for use.
+10. Store secondary proximity probes at 4°C for use.
 11. OPTIONAL: For higher purity, remove unreacted oligonucleotides by purifying the proximity probe using gel filtration by HPLC on a Superdex-75 or Superdex-100 column.